"Forum selection" means home turf. Always try to choose your own battleground.

 It may seem negative to put thought into how and where you're going to resolve a dispute if one comes up, but like everything else regarding your contract, good planning and careful drafting is what will make your contract enforceable, so why not make enforcement happen close to home?

-Because this kind of contractual term is considered part of the "boilerplate," so-called standard, general terms that are at the end of a contract, most parties won't spend a lot of time thinking about them.
-Your edge on knowing how important this is, can make it more likely that the other party will go along with your choice, maybe thinking a dispute is never going to happen.
+Because this kind of contractual term is considered part of the "boilerplate," so-called standard, general terms that are at the tail end of a contract, most parties don't spend a lot of time or effort thinking about them.
+Your edge in knowing how important this is, can make it more likely that the other party will go along with your choice, maybe thinking a dispute is never going to happen.
 Hope for the best, but plan for the worst.

 Choice of Governing Law